Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

-Note that the uniqueness of a replication cost $\wh p_0(x, \cC )$ is not yet guaranteed and indeed there is no reason to expect that it will always hold in every market model satisfying either Definition \ref{defarbn} or Definition \ref{defarbt}.
-Nevertheless, the financial interpretation of a hedger's replication cost $\wh p_0(x,\cC ) $ for a given contract $\cC \in \sC $ is fairly straightforward.
-It represents either a positive or a negative adjustment to the initial endowment, which is required to implement a trading strategy ensuring that the hedger's wealth at time $T$, after the terminal payoff of the contract has been settled, perfectly matches the value at time $T$ of his initial endowment invested in the cash account.
+Note that the equality $p^g_0(x,\cC)=p^r_0(x,\cC)$ is always satisfied since $V_0(x,p^r_0(x,\cC),\phi,\cC)= x+p^r_0(x,\cC)$.
+The financial interpretation of a hedger's replication cost $p^r_0(x,\cC) $ for a given contract $\cC \in \sC $ is fairly straightforward.
+It represents either an increase or a reduction of the hedger's initial endowment $x$, which is required to implement a trading strategy ensuring that the hedger's wealth at time $T$, after the terminal payoff of the contract has been settled, perfectly matches the value at time $T$ of the original initial endowment $x$ invested in the cash account.

-It is clear that the equality $\wh p_T(x,\cC ) =0$ holds for any replicable contract $\cC \in \sC$.
-As expected, for the null contract $\cN =(0,0)$, the self-financing strategy $(x,0,\wh \phi, \cN )$, with the portfolio $\wh \phi$ putting/taking all the money into/from the bank account, will be a replicating strategy such that $\wh p_t(x, \cN )=0$ for all $t \in [0,T]$.
-The fact that such a trading strategy is self-financing was postulated in Section \ref{sec3.2} but, of course, this a priori assumption needs to be checked for any market model at hand.
+As expected, for the null contract $\cN =(0,0)$, the self-financing strategy $(x,0,\phi, \cN )$, where the portfolio $\phi$ hinges on keeping all money in the bank account $\cB(x)$, is a replicating strategy for $\cN$ such that the gained value satisfies $p^g_t(x, \cN )=0$ for all $t \in [0,T]$.
+The fact that the trading strategy $(x,0,\phi,\cN)$ is self-financing was postulated in Section \ref{sec3.2} but, obviously, this assumption needs to be verified for each particular market model under study.
+Note also that the uniqueness of a replication cost $p^r_0(x,\cC)$ is not ensured and, in fact, there is no reason to expect that it will always hold in every market model satisfying either Definition \ref{defarbn} or Definition \ref{defarbt} (for a counterexample, see Proposition \ref{propnewd}).

+Let us make some comments on replication costs.
+Suppose first that Assumption \ref{ass1.1w} is met.
+Let us assume that the interval $I_0^r(x,\cC)$ introduced in part (ii) in Lemma \ref{lemfun} is nonempty.
+We already know that any number $p \in (\ovepl_0(x,\cC), \undpa_0(x,\cC))$ is necessarily a replication cost and a fair price for $\cC$ but it is unclear whether the minimal replication cost is well defined.
+In principle, it may also happen that there exists a replication cost either equal to, or strictly greater than, $\undpa_0(x,\cC)$.

+Let us now examine the case where the interval $I_0^r(x,\cC)$ is empty.
+If the contract $\cC$ can be replicated, then it may then happen that $\ovepl_0(x,\cC)=\undpa_0(x,\cC)=p^r_0(x,\cC)$.
+It is not obvious, however, whether $p^r_0(x,\cC)$ would be in that case a hedger's fair price, since it may occur that a strict superhedging strategy with the same initial cost exists.
+Furthermore, it is also possible that $\undpa_0(x,\cC) < p^r_0(x,\cC)$ meaning that a strict superhedging may be in fact less expensive than replication.
+If the contract $\cC$ cannot be replicated, then it is not clear whether $\ovep^f_0(x,\cC)$ is a fair price, although it coincides with the upper bound for loss-generating costs and with the lower bound for strict superhedging costs.